Wyndham Grand Orlando Bonnet Creek Resort Review

 We’ll start with a few details about the location.

-Now Bonnet Creek is not the name of the street where these hotels reside.
-It’s actually a large creek that crosses a portion of Walt Disney World property.
+Bonnet Creek is not the name of the street where these hotels reside.
+It’s a large creek that crosses a portion of Walt Disney World property.
 All of the resorts that make up part of this resort area sit along Chelonia Drive.

 The only way you would be closer to the parks is if you stayed at a resort that allowed you to walk to a theme park.
 However, that’s getting into the deluxe resort category, which means much higher prices than what you’ll pay at the Wyndham.